imagej/imagej.github.io/_pages/plugins/blind-analysis-tools.md

 Installation
 ------------

-To install on Fiji, check the update site called “**Blind Analysis Tools**”.
+To install on Fiji, check the update site called "**Blind Analysis Tools**".
 To install on ImageJ 1.x, download the .jar file [here](https://github.com/ahtsaJ/Blind-Analysis-Tools/releases/tag/v1.0), save it in the Plugins folder and restart ImageJ.
-“Blind Analysis Tools” will appear under the Plugins menu.
+"Blind Analysis Tools" will appear under the Plugins menu.

 File Name Encrypter
 -------------------

-This tool copies randomly selected (image) files to a new subfolder (output folder, name: “BlindRandomFiles” + timestamp) with encrypted names.
-A mapping file (name: “Mappings” + timestamp) is also saved, which maps encrypted names to original names.
+This tool copies randomly selected (image) files to a new subfolder (output folder, name: "BlindRandomFiles" + timestamp) with encrypted names.
+A mapping file (name: "Mappings" + timestamp) is also saved, which maps encrypted names to original names.
 The tool first asks to choose a directory containing files and to select file extensions of interest.
 Only the files with the selected extensions are considered hereafter.
 The number of available files (*n*) is displayed at the top.
 The tool offers basic and advance modes.

 1. In **basic mode**, only one parameter i.e., the number of files to be copied/encrypted is required.